Doug Cameron (politician): Union movement

 After seven years working at the power station Cameron was elected as the Hunter Valley/New England regional organiser for the Amalgamated Metal Workers and Shipwrights Union (AMWSU).
 In 1986 he became the Assistant State Secretary of the union (by then known as the Amalgamated Metal Workers Union) in NSW, and later the Assistant National Secretary.
 Cameron served as National Secretary of the Australian Manufacturing Workers Union from 1996 to 2008.

 Politics

 Cameron was first elected to the Senate at the 2007 federal election.
 He won Labor preselection by mounting a successful challenge to an incumbent senator, George Campbell, with the support of the Labor Left faction.
 In the Senate, he was known for his heavy Scottish accent.

 During the period of leadership tensions between Julia Gillard and Kevin Rudd, Cameron was a vocal Rudd supporter.
 In the second Rudd ministry, which held office from June to September 2013, he served as Parliamentary Secretary for Housing and Homelessness.

 In October 2013, Cameron was appointed Shadow Minister for Human Services in the Shadow Ministry of Bill Shorten.
 He was instead made Shadow Minister for Housing and Homelessness and Shadow Minister for Skills and Apprenticeships in July 2016.

 Cameron announced on 24 July 2016 that he would retire at the end of his current term, and not contest the 2019 election.

+In July 2022, Cameron and Nick Sherry were appointed by the Australian Labor Party National Executive as administrators of the Tasmanian branch, following the suspension of the state executive.